 Riga is the capital of Latvia.
 And as you probably know – you are reading these lines on a blog We Are From Latvia.
 Yes, we two, founders of this blog, are from Latvia.
 How obvious!
 Una is from Riga.
 But I was born in a small town at the East of Latvia, not far from the border between Latvia and Russia.
 But then I moved to Riga to study there.
 And for the last 8 years, before we two started to travel extensively, I called Riga my home.

 Riga is also Latvia’s largest city both by population and territory.
-About a half of Latvia’s population – a little bit less than 1 million people – is living in Riga.
+About one third of Latvia’s population – more than 600 000 people – is living in Riga.
 And by territory Riga is three times larger than Paris.

-Riga International Airport is the only airport in Latvia
+Riga International Airport Is the Only International Airport in Latvia

 Getting from Riga International Airport to Riga city center is possible by public bus, number 22.
 It has a stop few hundred meters away from the airport’s entrance.
 Once you are out of the airport, go to the right!

 Bus ticket in Riga costs 1,15 EUR, if you purchase it in advance from a ticket vending machine, and 2 EUR- if you buy it from the driver.

 At the airport there is ticket vending machine just at the bus stop.
 And you can pay with your bank card there as well.
 Another option is to buy a ticket from a shop called Narvesen, which you can find inside the Riga International airport.

 For up to date information about tickets and fees check out the website of Riga public transport company!